mchernenkoua/bomberman/README.md

 ----------------------

 	Create a game like the Bomberman.
-	Games simulation have to be on server side totally.
+	Games simulation have to be on server side fully.
 	The Game is going with a player and three bots.

     Rules:
 	1. The Map

-		After the game start it have to generate the classical games field with 13x11 size according to the Dynablasters principle - cells with both non-pair indexes have to be filled with non-destroyable blocks, players placed on corners ( one real and three bots).
+		After the game starts it has to generate the classical games field with 13x11 size according to the Dynablasters principle - cells with both non-pair indexes have to be filled with non-destroyable blocks, players placed on corners ( one real and three bots).
 All others cells have to be randomly filled with destroyable blocks.

-	2. The Player (and Bots) can:
+	2. For the Player (and Bots) it is allowed to:

 		leabe a bomb
 		move on free cells